Romaniote Jews: Ioannina

 In Ioannina, the Romaniote community has dwindled to 50 mostly elderly people.
 The Kehila Kedosha Yashan Synagogue there is open primarily on the High Holidays, or in the case of the visit of a chazzan, or is opened for visitors on request.
 Immigrant Romaniotes return every summer to the old synagogue.
-After long time a Bar Mitzvah (the Jewish ritual for celebrating the coming of age of a child) was held in the synagogue in 2000, and was an exceptional event for the community.
+After a long time a Bar Mitzvah (the Jewish ritual for celebrating the coming of age of a child) was held in the synagogue in 2000, and was an exceptional event for the community.

 The synagogue is located in the old fortified part of the city known as Kastro, at 16 Ioustinianou street.
 Its name means "the Old Synagogue".
 It was constructed in 1829, most probably over the ruins of an older synagogue.
 Its architecture is typical of the Ottoman era, a large building made of stone.
 The interior of the synagogue is laid out in the Romaniote way: the Bimah (where the Torah scrolls are read out during services) is on a raised dais on the western wall, the Aron haKodesh (where the Torah scrolls are kept) is on the eastern wall and in the middle there is a wide interior aisle.
 The names of the Ioanniote Jews who were killed in the Holocaust are engraved in stone on the walls of the synagogue.
 The Bet Chaim cemetery in Ioannina belongs to the community.